lambdaclass/concrete/ROADMAP.md

 soundness obligations are named in the compiler-soundness bridge, and HMAC retrofit is explicitly queued behind proof-link migration.

+1. Finish the source-contract hardening gate before Phase 2.
+The remaining tasks in this phase are the contract cases that can make a green proof
+   misleading: negative examples, vacuity, spec/ghost totality, trapdoor discipline, diagnostics, API-stability rules, and soundness obligations.
-1. Add contract negative examples: unmet precondition at call site, missing postcondition proof, weakened postcondition, invalid contract expression, invalid invariant preservation, duplicate source/JSON proof links, and invalid proof-link attributes.
+2. Add contract negative examples: unmet precondition at call site, missing postcondition proof, weakened postcondition, invalid contract expression, invalid invariant preservation, duplicate source/JSON proof links, and invalid proof-link attributes.
-2. Add vacuity and satisfiability checks for contracts: unsatisfiable preconditions, contradictory assumptions, `#[requires(false)]`, invariant `false`, unreachable returns, and postconditions proved only because the path is impossible.
+3. Add vacuity and satisfiability checks for contracts: unsatisfiable preconditions, contradictory assumptions, `#[requires(false)]`, invariant `false`, unreachable returns, and postconditions proved only because the path is impossible.
 Audit must report `vacuous`, not `proved`, and release policy should reject vacuous proofs by default.
-3. Add `spec fn` / ghost totality rules: spec functions and ghost computations referenced by contracts are pure, erased, and total.
+4. Add `spec fn` / ghost totality rules: spec functions and ghost computations referenced by contracts are pure, erased, and total.
 Lean-backed specs inherit Lean termination; Concrete-level `spec fn` needs a totality/termination obligation or is rejected from the contract language.
-4. Finish the `assert` / `assume` trapdoor discipline everywhere it appears:
+5. Finish the `assert` / `assume` trapdoor discipline everywhere it appears:
    `assert` creates an obligation; `assume` is tainted, audit-loud, gate-forbiddable, and never reported as proof.
-5. Improve contract diagnostics: explain whether the failure is caller-side precondition, callee-side postcondition, partial postcondition, loop invariant initialization, invariant preservation, variant decrease, bad proof link, stale proof, vacuous proof, or non-total spec/ghost expression.
+6. Improve contract diagnostics: explain whether the failure is caller-side precondition, callee-side postcondition, partial postcondition, loop invariant initialization, invariant preservation, variant decrease, bad proof link, stale proof, vacuous proof, or non-total spec/ghost expression.
-6. Add contract stability rules: weakening a precondition, strengthening a postcondition, or changing a public invariant is a semantic API change.
+7. Add contract stability rules: weakening a precondition, strengthening a postcondition, or changing a public invariant is a semantic API change.
-7. Add source contract soundness work to the compiler soundness bridge: parsing preserves meaning, generated obligations correspond to contract semantics, discharged obligations imply the advertised contract claim, and source proof links imply the same claim class as their generated registry entry.
+8. Add source contract soundness work to the compiler soundness bridge: parsing preserves meaning, generated obligations correspond to contract semantics, discharged obligations imply the advertised contract claim, and source proof links imply the same claim class as their generated registry entry.
 Include satisfiability/vacuity and spec/ghost totality in this soundness story.
-8. Add `hmac_sha256` source-contract retrofit only after proof-link migration and `concrete prove` examples make the small proof path routine.
+9. Add `hmac_sha256` source-contract retrofit only after proof-link migration and `concrete prove` examples make the small proof path routine.
 Do not start by moving the HMAC chain; use it as the late regression anchor for the mature source-link path.